 - Get your website ready

-You want to have the most current information about your products/services, so that prospects that are interested in learning more can get the information they need.
+You want to have the most current information about your products/services so that prospects that are interested in learning more can get the information they need.
 Does your website reflect the caliber of your product or service?
 Is your website mobile friendly?
 People won’t be tied to desktops or laptop computers while attending the trade show so they should be able to access your website easily from a smartphone or tablet.

 - Plan your social strategy

 Building buzz about your company or product is a great way to drive customers and prospects to your booth.
 You can utilize LinkedIn, Facebook, and your company’s blog to solicit information or questions about what people might want to learn more about, or answer any questions they might have.
 Create landing pages specifically for show attendees.
 You can use it to gather information and set up appointments to meet with customers and prospects at the show.
-Create LinkedIn groups prior to the show that include targeted keywords for your trade show, these will be searchable within LinkedIn and will help people find you as the big event approaches.
+Create LinkedIn groups prior to the show that includes targeted keywords for your trade show, these will be searchable within LinkedIn and will help people find you as the big event approaches.

 - Make appointments before the event